ItsMonarch04/crash-course/docs/sim.md

 ```

 The theater includes guided figure-8, asymmetric-election, thundering-herd,
 and snapshot-catch-up lessons.
+Cluster size is part of the scenario: the
+control offers 3, 5, and 7 voters and rebuilds the engine at the chosen size,
+which `#nodes=7` also selects.
 An embeddable view uses the same live engine:
 append `#embed=1&seed=0x...&profile=rough` to the theater URL.
 It removes the
 chrome, not the simulator.